ternaus/robot-surgery-segmentation/README.rst

 Demo Example
 ----------
-You can easily start to work with our models using the demonstration example `Demo.ipynb`_
+You can easily start working with our models using the demonstration example `Demo.ipynb`_

 ..  _`Demo.ipynb`: https://github.com/ternaus/robot-surgery-segmentation/blob/master/Demo.ipynb